srimuthurajesh/Tech-Notes/JavaScript/Angular/angular_dependency_injection.md

    constructor(public sampleService:SampleService){ }
 }
 ```
-2. Need to give providers in module
+2. By giving providers in module
-3. Need to mention injectable in service class
+3. By mentioning providedIn at @injectable in service class
 ```
 @Injectable({
   providedIn: 'root',